ikoniqoz/nitrodocs/content/developers/addons/modules/basic-structure.md

 ## Detail File Resources

-Although it is likely that your third party module will be installed via the Add-ons section of the control panel, it is a good precaution to take note that your module may be installed when the PyroCMS installer runs.
+Although it is likely that your third party module will be installed via the Add-ons section of the control panel, it is a good precaution to take note that your module may be installed when the NitroCMS installer runs.
 Modules that are in the <dfn>shared_addons</dfn> folder will be installed along with core modules during installation.

-Because the installer is a separate CodeIgniter application, you cannot load any module files such as configs or helpers when your module is being installed via the PyroCMS installer.
+Because the installer is a separate CodeIgniter application, you cannot load any module files such as configs or helpers when your module is being installed via the NitroCMS installer.
 Because of this, we recommend that your <dfn>details.php</dfn> file be independent of other configs, helpers, or other CodeIgniter-loaded resources.

 ## Public Controllers

 In a normal CodeIgniter installation there is only one controller class.
-In PyroCMS there are four.
+In NitroCMS there are four.
 Controller, MY\_Controller, Admin\_Controller and Public\_Controller.
 To use one of these you can extend them like so:

 	class News extends Public_Controller {